redbayoub/javafx_posts_reminder/README.md

 A JavaFX app that alow users to create posts and add reminder to it so that the app will show a notification at the selected reminder time and allow users to edit and delete posts also they can stop the service and hide the program in system tray

 ## What I Learned
-- Create Local Database in file
+- Create Local Database in a file
 - CRUD operations on the database
 - Create System tray icon and menu
 - Display Notification for users